 Given the increased interconnectedness across the economy and the operational complexity of risks facing organisations in the modern world, the process of buying insurance has grown equally complex.
-Nor can they always achieve appropriate coverage on commercial terms.
 Consequently, buyers need to review and give due attention to the detail of their policy terms, to identify any onerous clauses, inappropriate exclusions and gaps, or overlaps in coverage.

-Similarly, they need to focus on the risk information they provide to their insurer and on which their policy reliability depends, given the importance under UK law of not only answering questions accurately, but also ensuring a 'fair presentation of the risk' to insurers (as prescribed by the Insurance Act 2015), including accurately declared values, and so on.
+Similarly, they need to focus on the risk information they provide to their insurer and on which their policy reliability depends, given the importance under UK law of not only answering questions accurately but also ensuring a 'fair presentation of the risk' to insurers (as prescribed by the Insurance Act 2015), including accurately declared values.
 These are but a handful of the challenges that insurance buyers face every day if they are to successfully avoid surprises in the event of a claim.
-[See Section 4 - Insurance Buying Process]
+See Section 5 of this Guide for an outline of the insurance buying process.